How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 If you’ve donated with Lucina before and want to explore another cycle, reach out to your coordinator directly.
 The process for return donors is faster than it was the first time.
 Your baseline health data is already on file, the updated screening is targeted rather than comprehensive, and you know what to expect at every stage.

-If you’re a first-time donor who found this article while researching the lifetime limits, the full egg donation process page walks through what the first cycle involves from application through recovery.
+If you’re a first-time donor who found this article while researching the lifetime limits, our egg donation process page walks through what the first cycle involves from application through recovery.
 The application takes about 15 minutes, and you’ll hear back within 24 hours.

 All medical costs and travel to San Diego are covered.
-Compensation starts at $8,000 per cycle for standard donors.
-Six cycles, done safely over time, can total $90,000 or more.
+Compensation starts at $8,000 per cycle for Standard donors.
+Start the application to find out where you stand.

 Frequently Asked Questions